Gelibolulu Mustafa Ali: Life and work

 Mustafa Ali was born on 28 April 1541 in Gelibolu, a provincial town on the Dardanelles.
 His father, Ahmad, son of Mawla, was a learned man and a prosperous local merchant.
 The family was well-connected.
 Ali's uncle was Dervish Chalabi, imam to the Sultan Suleyman.
-The family was possibly of Bosnian ancestry.
+The family was possibly of Bosnian or Croatian ancestry.

 He began his formal education at age 6 and was trained in religion and logic.
 At the age of 15, he began to write poetry and initially wrote under the pen-name Chasmi (The Hopeful), but before long took up the name of Âlî (The Exalted).
 He continued his education in Constantinople where he studied holy law, lettering, and grammar.
 He gained employment as a cleric at the Chancery, after writing a poem, Mihr ü Mâh (The Sun and the Moon), designed to impress Prince Salim.
 He later entered the Court of the Sultan Suleyman, but his ambition displeased the court members and he was sent back to the Prince's Court.

 While working at the Prince's Court, he accepted an offer to serve as the confidential secretary to Lala Mustafa Pasha, a former mentor to the Prince.
 For the next twenty years, his life paralleled that of his employer, who by that time was a Grand Vizier.
 Ali's duties took him to various parts of the Ottoman Empire and the Middle East including Aleppo, Damascus, and Egypt.

 When Prince Selim succeeded his father to the throne, Pasha and Ali entered the Royal Court in Constantinople.
 He used the opportunity to enter literary society and mingle with prominent literary figures of the day.
 However, that interlude was short-lived.
-Ali was assigned military duties and spent seven years in Bosnia, after which he served various administrative roles in provincial towns as far away as Baghdad and Dalmatia.
+Ali was assigned military duties and spent seven years in Bosnia, after which he served in various administrative roles in provincial towns as far away as Baghdad and Dalmatia.
 He felt that these military and administrative posts were unsuited to him, as a man of letters and a man of the pen.
 He regularly appealed to the Court for better assignments and desperately tried to find a way back to Constantinople, to no avail.
 His constant frustrations and resentment, however, stimulated an active period of literary output.
 Many of his best works were written during this period.
 During his time in Baghdad, he used the opportunity to carry out research for his grand history, later published as Künhü'l-aḫbār (The Essence of History).

 He became a major literary figure in the second half of the sixteenth century and had a prolific output.
 He is most famous for his immense work of world history, entitled Künhü'l-aḫbār, covering the period from the creation of the world to the year 1000 of the Islamic calendar (1591/92 AD).
 This work remains an important primary source for 16th-century Ottoman history.
 He also wrote poetry as well as a work of nasihatname literature entitled Nuṣḥatü's-selāṭīn (Counsel for Sultans).